kaltekco/KaltekPDF/README.md

 # .NET Core PDF
-.NET Core 2.0 based API to generate PDF document.
-Rendering implemenation is decoupled.
-Example implemenation using SkiaSharp.
+Serves as a starting point for creating PDF documents and charts using .NET Core 2.0 and SkiaSharp